Dorbra/Glogz/README.md

-# Glog
+# Glog -
+A blog for your Glogs, as you become a Guru

-By Doron Brand
+_By Doron Brand_

-Made using MERN-Stack:
+Built using MERN-Stack:
 MongoDB, Express.js, React/Redux, Node-js

-A blog for your Glogs, as you become a Guru
+Changes:
+- Back-End JWT Authentication is partly implemented.
+- Registration/Login System - currently using Google OAuth2
+- Posts Re-factoring, to show more Author's info.